dmfrancisco/typeface-karmilla/README.md

 ### Why are some files named Karmilla and others Karla?

 Karmilla [doesn't offer italic styles](https://github.com/ms-studio/karmilla/issues/15) at the moment.
-As a fallback, the Karla files are used instead.
-The browser will apply faux-italics if any of the glyphs aren't available.
+As a fallback, the Karla files are used instead, which you can opt out from.
+This means "ç" for example won't be displayed correctly in this style.

 ### I only need the extra cedilla